-Meteorologist Kathy Orr joined the FOX 29 team in September, 2015, as weather anchor for the FOX 29 News evening newscasts.
+Meteorologist Kathy Orr joined the FOX 29 team in September 2015 as a weather anchor for the FOX 29 News evening newscasts.

 Kathy arrived in Philadelphia in 1998 as the first female meteorologist in the Philadelphia television market.
 Named "Rookie of the Year" by the Delaware County Times in 1999, Kathy's forecasting and reporting earned her eight Mid-Atlantic Emmy Awards for "Best Weathercaster."
 She also earned top honors from the Pennsylvania Associated Press Broadcasters Association and in 2008, was named "Best Weathercaster" in Philadelphia Magazine's "Best of Philly" issue.
 She was inducted into the Broadcast Pioneers of Philadelphia's "Hall of Fame" in 2013.

 A former board member of the American Meteorological Society's Board of Broadcast Meteorology, Kathy selected candidates to receive the coveted AMS Seal.
-In addition, she is a mentor for the American Meteorological Society's, DataStream Project.
-For nearly 10 years she has educated teachers in the field of Meteorology so it can be added to the curriculum in local schools.
+She also acts as a mentor for the American Meteorological Society's DataStream Project.
+For nearly 10 years, she has educated teachers in the field of Meteorology so that it can be added to the curriculum in local schools.

 Kathy earned a B.S. in Meteorology from the State University of New York at Oswego and a B.S. in Broadcast Journalism and Marketing from Syracuse University.
 She holds the NWA, AMS and CBM Certifications in Meteorology.

 In 2003, Kathy was recognized by the New Jersey Governor's Office for her "Orr at the Shore" series of summer reports, which highlighted environmental awareness along the Jersey shore.
 The Jersey shore is an issue dear to her heart, as her family has vacationed "down the shore" for more than 30 years.